Yair Elitzur

-Yosef Yair Elitzur (Hebrew: יאיר אליצור; born March 28, 1989), known by his stage name Yair Elitzur, is a rapper and singer belonging to the Breslov Hasidic sect.
+Yosef Yair Elitzur (Hebrew: יאיר אליצור; born 28 March 1989), known by his stage name Yair Elitzur, is a rapper and singer belonging to the Breslov Hasidic sect.

 Early life and education

-Born in Rehovot to a nationally religious family of Persian origin.
-His father, Shlomi, is a musician by profession.
-His mother is a kindergarten teacher by profession.
+He was born in Rehovot to a nationally religious family of Persian origin.
+His father, Shlomi, is a musician by profession, and his mother is a kindergarten teacher by profession.
 He served in the Israel Defense Forces at the Tel Aviv headquarters as a commander Head of the Office of Communications and Intelligence.

 When he was between the ages of 15 and 20, he came out and returned to religious life during his military service, following his rabbi, Rabbi Shalom Arush's book, "The Garden of Faith".
 He has been a member of Breslov Hasidism ever since.
 He began singing at 14 but has also worked in media, hosting a radio show on Campus Voice and as a field reporter for Channel 10.